gauenk/svnlb/docs/COMPARE.md

 Compute Time Comparison
 ---

+The Python code takes about 3 seconds longer than the C++ Code to execute.
 To time the algorithms, one can execute both methods within a `time` bracket.

 ```
 $ cd vnlb/build/bin/